 The corresponding grammar rules are given Figure 2.2.
-When qualid denotes a projection, the syntax term. (qualid) is equivalent to qualid term, the syntax term. (qualid $arg_1...arg_n$ ) to qualid $arg_1...arg_n$ term, and the syntax term. (@qualid $term_1...term_n$ ) to @qualid $term_1...term_n$ term.
+When qualid denotes a projection, the syntax term. (qualid) is equivalent to qualid term, the syntax term. (qualid $arg_1...arg_n$ ) to qualid $arg_1...arg_n$ to qualid term. (@qualid term.) to @qualid term.
 In each case, term is the object projected and the other arguments are the parameters of the inductive type.